 Monday's plenary and concurrent morning sessions will be complemented by afternoon off-site trips by bus, boat, or on foot (all included with conference registration).
 Register early to reserve your spot on the Victory Rover or the bus trip to Virginia Beach, as space will be available on a first-come, first-served basis.
 Once filled, registration for both capacity-limited tours will be closed.
 On Monday evening, explore an active archaeology site at St. Paul's Episcopal Church before heading out for dinner on your own in Norfolk.
 On Tuesday morning, conference attendees will check out of their hotels and travel to Hampton to spend the day at sites located throughout Fort Monroe.
 At the conclusion of the main conference (and/or the Post-Conference Preservation Virginia/VAM historic structures roundtable event), attendees can depart for points north without the worry of traffic in the Hampton Roads Bridge-Tunnel.

 This conference was made possible with generous support from our sponsors

 Conference hotel booking information:

 To book a room at the Norfolk Waterside Marriott Hotel and Convention Center, click here.
-The last day to book a room with the special $89/night room rate is 10/6/14.
+The last day to book a room with the special $89/night room rate has been extended to 10/17/14.

 To book a room at the Renaissance Portsmouth-Norfolk Waterfront Hotel, click here.
 The last day to book a room with the special $89/night room rate is 10/6/14.